ZackDev/zackdev.github.io/pages/conding_style.md

 # Coding Style Guidelines:
 The following guidelines are the ones I use for, not only, but also for Python programs.

 ## Imports:
+For imports I use two separate lines at the beginning of the Python file.
 * group imports into two sections, one for known modules, the second for custom module imports

 ## Classes:
+Class definitions and their instantiation are easily recognizable and distinguishable from variables or functions within the code.
 * use first letter capitalization for classes
-* define object class functions like init(self) and del(self) at the start of the class body
+* define init(self) and del(self) at the start and end of the class body
+* define public methods after init(self)
+* private methods follow public methods
 * keep a line spacing of two lines between classes
 * use brackets only if class inherits from other classes

 ## Functions:
+The same reasoning as for classes applies to functions.
+Distinguishable from other forms of code and their scope is well defined.
 * function name in lower case letters
 * code follows function definition without a blank line
 * separate function names which consist of multiple words by and underscore